-If you’re new to Kafka Streams with Scala, here’s a quick start example which may help jumpstart your efforts.
-My plan is to keep updating the sample project, so let me know if you would like to see anything in particular with Kafka Streams with Scaa.
-In this example, the intention is to 1) provide a SBT project you can pull, build and run 2) describe the interesting lines in the source code.
+If you’re new to Kafka Streams, here’s a Kafka Streams Tutorial with Scala tutorial which may help jumpstart your efforts.
+My plan is to keep updating the sample project, so let me know if you would like to see anything in particular with Kafka Streams with Scala.
+In this example, the intention is to 1) provide an SBT project you can pull, build and run 2) describe the interesting lines in the source code.

 The project is available to clone at https://github.com/tmcgrath/kafka-streams

 This example assumes you’ve already downloaded Open Source or Confluent Kafka.
 It’s run on a Mac in a bash shell, so translate as necessary.

 The screencast below also assumes some familiarity with IntelliJ.